-Today marks the anniversary of the death of Seán O'Casey, Irish dramatist and memoirist, a committed socialist, and a playwright synonymous with Ireland’s Abbey Theatre.
+Today marks the birthday of the death of Seán O'Casey, Irish dramatist and memoirist, a committed socialist, and a playwright synonymous with Ireland’s Abbey Theatre.

 It is likely that no other theatre in the English-speaking world is more identified with an individual playwright, and owes more to that playwright, than the Abbey Theatre does to Sean O’Casey (1880-1964).